ariktatishev/Interactive-Lab-Hub/Lab 1/README.md

 Feedback: Really thought out videos.
 I really like the med box idea, it is very useful.
 Also really good video showing the setups.

+Ifeng: Wow I really like the storyboard which clearly shows the idea of your applications.
+The idea of “Last time I took my meds” indicator is really easy and interesting since I always forget if I take my medicine or not.
+It could be nice if this device allows you to set a time reminder so next time when you need to take the pill there will be a beep sound that reminds you to take it.

+Yunfei Jiao: The food expiration idea is really good and I can see how useful it will be.
+It would be cool if there’s a knob that you could set the time with a simple turn.

 ## Make it your own

 Do last week’s assignment again, but this time: